 Why should we use JDBC?

-Before JDBC came into existence, we used the ODBC API database in order to connect as well as to execute queries along with the database.
+Before it came into existence, we used the ODBC API database in order to connect as well as to execute queries along with the database.
 However, ODBC API makes use of ODBC drive in C language.
-Also, it is platform-dependent and in addition, unsecured.
-This is the reason that Java defined its own API known as JDBC API using JDBC drivers and also it is written in Java language.
+Also, it is platform-dependent and, in addition, unsecured.
+This is the reason that Java defined its own API known as JDBC API using JDBC drivers, and also it is written in Java language.

-We can perform various activities using the JDBC API required to handle database:
+We can perform various activities using the JDBC API required to handle the database:

 - Connection to database